mblarsen/vue-browser-acl/README.md

 ```

 <details>
-The string `create Post` is interpreted as the verb 'create' on the subject with name
+The string `create Post` is interpreted as the verb 'create' on the object with name
 'Post' (a class name).
 The string `edit post` is interpreted as the verb 'edit' on
-the subject that is a property on the component.
+the verb-object that is a property on the component.

 Pros: